apache/datafusion/datafusion/sqllogictest/README.md

 ## Running tests: Validation Mode

-In this model, `sqllogictests` runs the statements and queries in a `.slt` file, comparing the expected output in the file to the output produced by that run.
+In this mode, `sqllogictests` runs the statements and queries in a `.slt` file, comparing the expected output in the file to the output produced by that run.

 For example, to run all tests suites in validation mode